mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 ## Tools Required

 * **Local**
-  * python libraries (pandas, polyglot, nltk, matplotlib, folium, psycopg2)
+  * Python libraries (pandas, polyglot, nltk, matplotlib, folium, psycopg2)

 * **EMR**
-  * AWS CLI
+  * AWS CLI installed and configured
   * Have permission to request more than 4 instances on AWS
+  * Access ey and Secret access key from AWS